BenjaminNMitchell/blockAI/README.md

 Overview:

-    Aims to use:
-        Convolutional Neural Networks (CNNs)
-        Monty Carlo Tree Search (MCTS)
+This project aims to use Convolutional Neural Networks (CNNs) and Monty Carlo Tree Search (MCTS).
 As described in the Google Brain Papers on this topic

 It makes use of a python blokus implimentation: from GitHub Use gregdeon available @ https://github.com/gregdeon/blokus (Thanks)

 Setup: